Independent study project in Development Studies

 The Independent Study Project (ISP) gives students the opportunity to develop, implement and write up an independent research project.
 It may be based on original field work, the critical analysis of statistical data, the critical evaluation and analysis of documents, or the original synthesis of secondary materials.
-Students are required to select this course through pre-registration.
+Students are required to select this module through pre-registration.
 Any enquiries should be directed by e-mail to the ISP convenor.

 See the Undergraduate Handbook for a copy of the School’s Code of Practice on ISPs.